Chart Color Schemes

 Employment conditions in Tara face significant challenges, ranking among the bottom 10% of areas assessed nationally

-As of June 2025, 1,599 residents are employed, while the unemployment rate is 7.0% higher than Rest of Qld's rate of 3.9%.
-Workforce participation lags at 46.6%, compared to Rest of Qld's 59.1%.
-Leading employment industries include agriculture, forestry & fishing, education & training, and health care & social assistance.
-Tara has a high specialization in agriculture, forestry & fishing (9.2 times the regional level), but under-represents health care & social assistance (7.6% vs Rest of Qld's 16.1%).
+Workforce participation is lower at 46.6%, compared to Rest of Qld's 59.1%.
+Key industries include agriculture, forestry & fishing, education & training, and health care & social assistance.
+Tara specializes in agriculture, forestry & fishing with a share 9.2 times the regional level, but has fewer jobs in health care & social assistance at 7.6% compared to Rest of Qld's 16.1%.
+Local employment opportunities appear limited based on Census data analysis.

 Frequently Asked Questions - Employment